FacundoCuba/murema/README.md

+# IMPORTANT: README under construction

 # MuReMa: Multi-reference Read Mapper
 MuReMa is a tool designed to map paired-end reads to multiple reference genomes simultaneously, ideal for comparative genomics and metagenomics studies.

 ## The Spirit of MuReMa